-Elizabeth Waterman Debuts Propulsion at this year's Photo London with Albumen Gallery
+Elizabeth Waterman Debuts Propulsion at this Year's Photo London with Albumen Gallery

 Photographic series examining eroticism, movement, and marine kinship—shot on analog film

-LONDON, March 24, 2026 /PRNewswire/ -- Elizabeth Waterman's photographic series, Propulsion, will debut at this year's Photo London, at National Hall, Olympia in London, at booth B10 on May 14–17, 2026, exploring movement, eroticism, and performance, presented by Albumen Gallery.
+LONDON, March 25, 2026 /PRNewswire/ -- Elizabeth Waterman's photographic series, Propulsion, will debut at this year's Photo London, at National Hall, Olympia in London, at booth B10 on May 14–17, 2026, exploring movement, eroticism, and performance, presented by Albumen Gallery

 Shot on analog film with special processing, Propulsion presents a visual dialogue between erotic pole dancers and jellyfish, juxtaposing human and marine bodies.
 Waterman examines the shared principles of propulsion, suspension, and control, kinships between pole artistry and the ancient, rhythmic movement of jellyfish.